Last updated on May 15th, 2022 at 09:43 pm

 The performance of Canadian REIT ETFs was abysmal in 2020.
 This can be attributed to the economic contraction in the retail and office sectors.
 One saving grace has been residential real estate, which has seen lower rents as of late, but significant asset appreciation.

-In 2021, REITs have started to bounced back.
+In 2021, REITs bounced back in a big way, with most returning upwards of 30%!
 However, their recent calendar performance doesn’t tell the whole story.
-Looking at their average annualized performance over the past 5 years, the ETFs returned 7.32%, 7.38%, 9.92%, and 9.27% respectively.
+Looking at their average annualized performance over the past 5 years, the ETFs returned 11.3%, 15.5%, 13.9%, and 7.8% respectively.

-It’s interesting that VRE and XRE, which are both overweight their top 5 holdings, each returned around 7% annualized.
-While the comparably more diversified ETFs, ZRE and RIT, performed much better at over 9% annualized.
+It’s interesting that VRE and XRE, which are both overweight their top 5 holdings, each returned around 11% annualized.
+While the comparably more diversified ETFs, ZRE and RIT, performed much different than eachother.
+RIT was the worst performing both in 2021 and over the past 5 years.
+It’ll be interesting to see how these ETFs do in 2022 and beyond.

 Choosing the Best REIT ETF in Canada